BIOP/abba-documentation/docs/source/tutorial/0_create_qupath_dataset.md

-# QuPath - Creating a project compatible with ABBA
+# Creating a compatible QuPath project
 :::{warning}
 Do not modify the images in the project once they have been opened and used in ABBA.
 Changing the images in the QuPath project may cause ABBA to function improperly.
 :::